How to Create a Content Marketing Strategy (and Get the Maximum ROI)?

-As the Content Marketing Institute puts it, content marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action”.
+To build a successful content marketing strategy, it is first important to understand what content marketing is all about.
+As the Content Marketing Institute puts it, content marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience—and, ultimately, to drive profitable customer action”.

-Without an action plan, content can appear disorganized and won’t influence audiences.
+Without creating a content marketing strategy, content can appear disorganized and won’t influence audiences.

 A content marketing strategy is not just about creating a content publishing plan, it’s also about having a proper editorial team to execute and manage existing and newly produced content, repurposing old content, and having a solid distribution plan to aid discovery.